 Is your kitchen starting to feel tired and overdue for a makeover?
 Imagine your kitchen countertop replaced with modern and contemporary materials.
-Maybe you’ve looked at some options and are having a difficult but enjoyable time deciding which one to get.
+Maybe you’ve looked at some options and are having a challenging but enjoyable time deciding which one to get.

 Why not do the same?
 Here are some mix and match ideas for your new countertops that will bring a breath of new life to your kitchen.

 One of the most popular countertop mix and match designs places one countertop made of one material, such as granite, beside another countertop made of a different material, such as butcher block.
 This design visually separates the two countertops, each with its respective functionality and workspace.
 Homeowners get to enjoy how one material looks while having the option to make the most out of the other countertops’ functionality.
 Install water and heat resistance for your sink and stove countertop, then a wood countertop for your eating area.

 If a striking statement is what you need, then opt for having a high contrast countertop design.
 Pair up pale limestone with dark hardwood, or try out white marble with high-sheen concrete.
 Aside from the color, you can also experiment with contrasting textures- try out rough and smooth for a tactile as well as a visual treat.
 A wooden kitchen island exudes a warm aura; combine it with steel perimeter countertops for a clash of contemporary and rustic.

 High contrast is one of the best budget countertop renovations that provide a distinct feel.
 For example, get inexpensive wood to cover up most of the kitchen countertop, then highlight with a slab of expensive marble.
 Imagination is the only limit you’ll have when going for a high contrast design.